 The Palace Gardens, The Baroque Gardens and The Valley of the Norsemen are open all year around.

 The 17th century palace stands atop Frederiksberg Hill in the Copenhagen district of Frederiksberg.
 The palace was built by King Frederik IV.
-He got inspired by his travels through Europe and particularly Italian architecture.
+He got inspired by his travels through Europe and particularly by Italian architecture.

 The Baroque palace was used as a Summer residence by King Frederik IV.
 But King Christian VI lived here permanently until Christiansborg Palace was completed.
 In the mid 19th century the Royal Danish Army Officers Academy moved into the Palace.

 There are two romantic gardens around Frederiksberg Palace: The Palace Garden and Søndermarken.
-The gardens have lakes, canals and a Chinese Pavilion.
+The gardens have lakes, canals, and a Chinese Pavilion.